dkharazi/site/src/posts/meat.md

 Essentially, $800\%$ of what we're growing is thrown away.
 So, eating a plate of chicken can be thought of as simultaneously throwing out eight plates of pasta.
 For more information about the inefficiencies behind today's livestock farming practices, refer to [this blog post by Yale's Center for Business and the Environment](https://cbey.yale.edu/our-stories/disrupting-meat).

-## Health Effects of Livestock Farming
+## Health Effects from Livestock Farming

 In 2015, the WHO called antimicrobial resistance [an increasingly serious threat to global public health](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4638249/).
 More than 80% of all antibiotics sold in the United States are being fed to farm animals.
 Eventually, our increasingly frequent and routine consumption of meat will drive antibiotic resistance.